-Our open fencing sessions are the perfect opportunity to take the skills you've learned in your group classes and/or private lessons and apply them in a fun and unstructured setting.
+Our open fencing sessions are the perfect opportunity for fencers to take the skills they've learned in their lessons, and apply them in a fun and unstructured setting.
 Open fencing sessions are a great time to socialize, challenge each other, and get a great workout at your own pace.
 You can come and fence a few bouts or stick around for hours of fencing.

 Competing is the final aspect of training required for the proper development of a fencer.
 This is the opportunity where fencers get to test their skills against fencers with a variety of styles and learn to execute skills under the pressures of competition.
 Although the ultimate goal for most athletes is to have good results in competition, it also is a way to meet other fencers, have fun, and learn more about yourself as an athlete.
 No matter what the level of fencer you are, participating in competitions will allow you to see what skills you need to improve upon, and help you set future goals.